kj4tmp/gatorcat/doc/README.md

 ### Using the Zig Package Manager

-To add GatorCAT to your project as a dependency, run:
+To add gatorcat to your project as a dependency, run:

 ```sh
 zig fetch --save git+https://github.com/kj4tmp/gatorcat